Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 IBM Watson powered an embedded virtual assistant on Elections Markham’s official website using artificial intelligence and advanced natural language processing capabilities.
 This tool offered website visitors real-time 24-hour support, answering questions about the election while learning and improving its own responsiveness with each question asked.

-Voters were also given a hands-free option through Amazon Alexa-enabled devices to learn about voting days, their ward and candidates, how to register, the different ways to vote, and the accessible voting services offered by Elections Markham.
+Voters were also given a hands-free option through Alexa-enabled smart speaker devices to learn about voting days, their ward and candidates, how to register, the different ways to vote, and the accessible voting services offered by Elections Markham.

 Insights drawn from frequently asked questions were used to inform and adapt our messaging to continuously offer the most relevant and meaningful information to our audiences.